Skip to main content

 • Ensure adequate separation between the group health plan functions and the employer’s other corporate functions.

 This “firewall” is critical.
 It is designed to prevent an employee’s PHI, gathered for a wellness program integrated with the health plan, from being used for employment-related decisions, such as hiring, firing, or promotion.
-For example, the HR employee who administers the health plan benefits should not be able to share an individual’s high reading from a wellness screening with the employee’s direct manager.
+For example, the HR employee who administers the health plan benefits should not be able to share an individual’s high blood pressure reading from a wellness screening with the employee’s direct manager.
 The integrity of this firewall is a key indicator of a compliant program.

 The legal “firewall” between an employer’s role as a plan sponsor and its role as an employer is a critical HIPAA requirement for protecting health information.